September 2019 |

 Other side effects are:

 It is free for people with kidney disease.

-(This sheet contains general information & your symptoms & treatment may vary according to your circumstance.
-If you have any specific questions, please contact your nurse, pharmacist, or doctor.)
+(This sheet contains general information.
+Your symptoms and treatment may vary according to your circumstance.
+If you have any specific questions, please contact your nurse, pharmacist or doctor.)

 July 2022 | News Nutrition Articles Patient News Staff News

 Eating healthy and balancing the right nutrients can sometimes feel like a circus act.
 Manitoba Renal Program dietitians are here…

 June 2022 | News Patient News Staff News

 Fourth COVID-19 Dose Recommendations A fourth dose of COVID-19 vaccine is available and recommended for some Manitobans to strengthen their…